 Lock cylinder

-1. Using a small screwdriver, gently pry the lock cylinder cover (see fig. 19.1).
+1. Using a small screwdriver, carefully pry up the lock cylinder trim (see fig. 19.1).

-Pic.
-19.1.
-Remove the ignition/steering column trim (Steering wheel removed for clarity)
+Fig. 19.1.
+Remove the ignition switch/steering column trim (the steering wheel has been removed for clarity)

-2. Insert the ignition key and turn the switch to the "I".
+2. Insert the ignition key and turn the switch to the "I" position.

-3. Bend a suitable piece of wire with a diameter of 2.0 mm (best to use a welding electrode) into the shape of a letter "P" and file the ends at an angle of 70 (see fig. 9.3).
+3. Bend a suitable piece of wire with a diameter of 2.0 mm (it is best to use a welding electrode) into the shape of the letter "P" and file the ends at an angle of 70 (see fig. 9.3).

-Pic.
-19.3.
-Tool needed to remove the ignition switch (dimensions in mm)
+Fig. 19.3.
+The device required to remove the ignition switch (dimensions in mm)

-4. Insert a removal tool into the slots on each side of the lock cylinder and push the wire inward to compress the lock cylinder latches.
+4. Insert the removal tool into the slots on each side of the lock cylinder and push the wire inward to compress the lock cylinder latches.

-Pic.
-19.5.
-Turn the lock to position "I", then insert the tool and pull the assembly out of the socket
+Fig. 19.5.
+Turn the lock to the "I" position, then insert the tool and pull the unit out of the socket

-6. Remove the puller and ignition key, then pull the cylinder out of the body (see fig. 19.6).
+6. Remove the puller and ignition key, then pull the cylinder out of the housing (see fig. 19.6).

 Installation